the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 These skills, while already numerous are also on purpose generic.
 Concrete examples can be obtained by the outcome from the Paderborn workshop, where we asked young people of what they would liked to have learnt.
 Among the top five things mentioned were:

 - Testing.
 This task is a manifestation of the SE competencies of DOCBB and MOD since a model of the software is required in order to write good test that facilitate understanding and documentation.
+Today this encompasses the knowledge of testing frameworks and CI/CD practices.
 - Contributing to large projects.
-This is a topic that requires competency in SWREPOS, since projects are often on platforms like github
-, LEG, in order to understand the ramifications of sharing, DOCBB, since the contributed code has to be understood by others, and TEAM, since one is becoming part of the project depending on the involvement.
+This is a topic that requires competency in SWREPOS , LEG, in order to understand the ramifications of sharing, DOCBB, since the contributed code has to be understood by others, and TEAM, since one is becoming part of the project depending on the involvement.
+Today this entails the effecive use of collaborative platforms like github/gitlab, honoring a projects Code of Conduct, and some knowledge of software licenses like the GPL.
 - When or why to keep repositories private.
 This decision requires knowledge in the RC, to understand when it makes sense, USERS and TEAM in order to do accepted decisions and sometimes LEG.
+This requires domain and location knowledge in the sense that one should know what the practices of an institution are.
 - Proper Development.
 This broad topic requires all of the SE skills.
 Of course these are the competencies that are the most fluid since they have to adapt at a high rate to the technological advancements.
-Additionally proper SE skills often require knowledge of TEAM, and PM
+Additionally proper SE skills often require knowledge of TEAM, and PM.
+Today this means effective use od IDEs, static analysis tools, design patterns, ...
 - Finding a group community.
 Since this deals with software that is supposed to be used in research this requires knowledge of RC, USERS, and also NEW, in order to effectively interact with domain scientists.
+Today this can be a presence on social media.

 ### How much do different people need to know?